-In the absence of a sand drift hazard assessment, the design and construction methodology should minimise cut and fill and limit disturbance to the coastal landform and vegetation.
+If the applicant does not undertake a specific sand drift hazard assessment, they should ensure that the design and construction methodology minimises cut and fill and limits disturbance to the coastal landform and vegetation.
 The applicant should also ensure that the ongoing management of the site and visitor control minimises disturbance to the surrounding area to retain a high cover of vegetation and reduce the risk of sand drift.
 Should the surrounding dune become unstable and start to drift this is likely to impact on the adjacent vegetation and habitat as well as the proposed infrastucture, therefore it is important that the instability is managed as soon as possible.